Chapter 5 Post-Travel Evaluation

 Acute HIV infection

 The most common clinical presentations after travel to developing countries include systemic febrile illness, acute diarrhea, and dermatologic conditions.
 These are described in more detail in the following sections of this chapter (Fever in Returned Travelers, Persistent Travelers’ Diarrhea, and Skin & Soft Tissue Infections in Returned Travelers).
+Respiratory complaints and eosinophilia are also conditions of importance in returning travelers.
 Fever in a traveler returning from a malaria-endemic country needs to be evaluated immediately.

 Respiratory complaints are frequent among returned travelers and are typically associated with common respiratory viruses (see Chapter 2, Respiratory Infections).
-Influenza is one of the most common vaccine-preventable diseases associated with international travel.
+Influenza is among the most common vaccine-preventable diseases associated with international travel.
 Severe respiratory symptoms—especially associated with fever—in a returned traveler should alert the physician to common infectious diseases such as seasonal influenza, bacterial pneumonia, and malaria but could also suggest more unusual entities, such as Legionnaires’ disease.
+Emerging respiratory infections such as Middle East respiratory syndrome (MERS) and H7N9 avian influenza should be in the differential if the travel history is appropriate and respiratory symptoms do not have a clear alternative diagnosis.
 In these suspected cases, local public health authorities and CDC should be alerted immediately.
+Refer to Chapter 2, Respiratory Infections for more details.

 Delayed onset and chronic cough after travel could be tuberculosis, especially in a long-term traveler or health care worker.
 Other uncommon infections causing respiratory illness after travel to specific regions are histoplasmosis, coccidioidomycosis, Q fever, plague, tularemia, and melioidosis.
 Helminth infections that produce pulmonary disease include strongyloidiasis, paragonimiasis, and schistosomiasis.